awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootrdp.md

    1. \(Online management\) If the **Action = Custom**, then:

-      aws:runPowerShellScript \- Executes the PowerShell script to manage the Windows Firewall profiles\.
+      aws:runPowerShellScript \- Runs the PowerShell script to manage the Windows Firewall profiles\.

       aws:executeAutomation \- Calls AWSSupport\-ManageWindowsService to manage the RDP service\.